marcianosr/ReactNotes/README.md

 # ReactNotes
-ThReact Notes describing my best practices.
+For learning purposes, I created 'ReactNotes' to describe how I interpret the workings of React and best practices of it.

 ## React Internals
-A bit of text about React under the hood.
+React under the hood.
+React Elements, React Components, Virtual DOM.

-## Why React?
-- DOM is slow, JavaScript is faster.
-- React minimizes writes to the DOM.
+### Virtual DOM
+Reading and writing/updating to the 'real' DOM is a slow process.
+The Virtual DOM is what makes React fast.
+The Virtual DOM is an exact copy of the real DOM Tree, which allows React to do computations in this Virtual DOM rather than the 'real' DOM.

+The Virtual DOM consist of `React Elements`.
+However these virtual representations of the DOM are stateless and immutable, so we developers can't work directly with them.

+To work as much as possible with the Virtual DOM, we need React components.
+React components are stateful, and have access to the only way updating the Virtual DOM: Setting state.
+React converts components to React elements (which are the elements in the Virtual DOM).
+When a component has changed, changes are made in the Virtual DOM, will then be compared to the DOM and make as little as possible changes.

+### Mounting components
+The first cycle is the initial render.
+This cycle starts at the top and goes down the tree to render the tree.
+React is using `document.createElement` to create DOM elements.

+The second cycle is updating.
+Things that will update a React component are a call to:

+ - setState();
+ - forceUpdate();

 ### JSX
 JSX is the templating syntax of React which looks a lot like HTML, but actually produces React Elements.
+When the components render, React calls it's internal function `React.createElement(component)` which adds the component to the Virtual DOM.

 Below is a simple JSX example: